19 Budget-Friendly Home Renovation Ideas for Every Room in Your House

 Cabinets plus countertops plus fixtures can equal a five-digit kitchen renovation.
-But if your cabinets are in alright-enough shape, you can indulge in new countertops and upgrade one of the hardest working surfaces in your home.
-The smaller square footage you have to cover, the less your cost -- which means you might be able to afford a more expensive material.
-One idea to save even more: Ask your local stone and tile company about seconds or remnants.
+But if your cabinets are in decent shape, you can indulge in new countertops and upgrade one of the hardest working surfaces in your home.
+The smaller square footage you have to cover, the lower your cost, which means you might be able to afford a more expensive material.
+An idea to save even more: Ask your local stone and tile company about seconds or remnants.

 In the Kitchen: Change the Backsplash

-Swapping out a tired, old backsplash for one that adds a punch of pattern or color is a great way to freshen up a kitchen and add visual interest.
+Swapping out a tired backsplash for one that adds a punch of pattern or color is a great way to freshen up a kitchen and add visual interest.
 With options for tile, stone, glass, ceramic, and beaded board, there are so many opportunities to find a material that’s right for your budget.
 Another frugal option is to only install a backsplash where it provides the most protection, like behind a range or near a sink.

 In the Kitchen: Upgrade Cabinets or Cabinet Doors